yury-fedotov/utilsx/docs/constants.md

 consumption_kg = consumption_lbs * (1 / 2.20462)
 ```

-Clearly, a conversion ratio should not be `2.205` in one part of the codebase, and `2.20462` in another.
+A conversion ratio shouldn't appear as `2.205` in one part of the codebase, and `2.20462` in another.

 Do instead: